minio/docs/docs/multiple-minio-servers-with-nginx-inside-docker-container.md

 ## 2. Steps

-### Fetch Minio configuration for Docker Compose
+### Fetch MinIO configuration for Docker Compose
-To deploy distributed Minio on Docker Compose, please download [docker-compose.yaml](https://github.com/minio/minio/blob/master/docs/orchestration/docker-compose/docker-compose.yaml?raw=true) to your current working directory.
-Note that Docker Compose pulls the Minio Docker image, so there is no need to explicitly download Minio binary.
+To deploy distributed MinIO on Docker Compose, please download [docker-compose.yaml](https://github.com/minio/minio/blob/master/docs/orchestration/docker-compose/docker-compose.yaml?raw=true) to your current working directory.
+Note that Docker Compose pulls the MinIO Docker image, so there is no need to explicitly download MinIO binary.

 ### Add nginx service's settings into Docker Compose configuration
 You will need to add configuration, that it can proxy incoming requests on multiple minio services.